IngeniiCode/AvMet/README.md

 ### Optional parameters
 Optional extra parameters where can be in any order after the database

-* keep - do not remove extracted db.
+* **keep** - do not remove extracted db

    Leave the uncompressed DB (other artifact files are still cleaned up).
 If the original file was not compressed, database is  not removed so flag is not required.

-* scrub - cleanup *traffic* table before reporting
+* **scrub** - cleanup `traffic` table before reporting

-   Traverse the __traffic__ table, and remove events that do not fit the expected progression for a specific contact.
+   Traverse the `traffic` table, and remove events that do not fit the expected progression for a specific contact.
 This removes transient bad that has been seen in majority live database samples

+   Part of the __scrub__ process will remove event records within an airframe's dataset that have identical `Timestamp` values.
+If you with to disable this feature of scrub, add the __keepdupes__ flag to parameter list

+* **keepdupes** - do not remove duplicate `Timestamp` events

+   Part of the __scrub__ process will remove duplicate `Timestamp` records within an airframe's dataset.
+This flag has no effect unless also using the __scrub__ option

-* condense - remove similar events to save space
+* **condense** - remove similar events to save space

-   Traverse the __traffic__ table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%   (11-OCT-2017 disabled due to bug)
+   Traverse the `traffic` table, and remove events have identical Altitude, Speed within a specific contact's dataset, this can condense the database by 40% to 75%   (11-OCT-2017 disabled due to bug)

-* usetemp - use a local scratch/temp db file
+* **usetemp** - use a local scratch/temp db file

    When extracting a database from SQL, write to a local temp file.
 This is most useful when the source database is compressed and on a  remote or temporary device:
-output file will be  **./sqlite-stratux-temp**
+output file will be  `./sqlite-stratux-temp`

+   If you wish to keep the temporary database for further analysis after running AvMet, add the __keepdb__ option

- * verbose - increase progress reporting
+ * **verbose** - increase progress reporting

    Report more details on processing activity.
-Warning, it can be VERY verbose when processing very dirty __traffic__ tables
+Warning, it can be VERY verbose when processing very dirty `traffic` tables

 Release Notes
 =============

 ### 12-OCT-2017
 Refactor of reporting process, added String formatting templates, cut about 20 lines of code by doing this.
 Updated output looks like this:

 	Start: 2017-10-08 08:07:00.572 +0000 UTC
 	-----------------------------------------